 - Roof coating – a roof coating is a coloured roof paint that is applied to the roof tiles.
 Many of these coatings form a protective barrier on the roof tiles that can help protect them and extend their lifespan.

 - Roof tile sealers – roof sealers are clear treatments that do not alter the appearance of roof tiles, but create a water repellent barrier that extends their lifespan.

-If you have broken roof tiles, it is highly recommended that you have a professional take a look at the roof and repair these defects, as this will cause further damage moving forward if not dealt with.
-If the roof is sound, or once it has been repaired, having a roof coating or roof sealant applied can not only improve the appearance of the roof, but can also prevent any damage that could lead to a roof replacement.
+If you have broken roof tiles, it is highly recommended that you have a professional take a look at your roof and repair these defects, as this will cause further damage moving forward if not dealt with.
+If the roof is still sound, or once it has been repaired, having a roof coating or roof sealant applied will not only improve the appearance of the roof, but can also prevent any damage that could lead to a roof replacement.